Who Was Glen Campbell?

-Glen Travis Campbell was born on April 22, 1936, on a family farm in Delight, Arkansas.
+Glen Travis Campbell was born on April 22, 1936, on a family farm between Billstown and Delight, Arkansas.
 The son of Wesley, a sharecropper, and Carrie Dell, Campbell was one of 12 children.
-The family was largely impoverished—all the Campbell children pitched in to help pick cotton—but extremely musical, and Campbell showed musical promise early on.
+The family faced financial hard times—all the Campbell children pitched in to help pick cotton—but they were extremely musical, and Glen displayed early promise in that area.
 At the age of 4, his father bought him a $5 Sears and Roebuck guitar; within a few years, Campbell was appearing as a paid act and performing guest spots on local radio stations.

 Shortly thereafter, Campbell relocated to Los Angeles.
 He took a job at the American Music Company, a small publishing house that employed a staff of songwriters.
-In 1961, at the age of 24, Campbell wrote and recorded the single "Turn Around, Look at Me."
-Its modest success caught the attention of Capitol Records and, under contract with the label, he became known as a skilled session guitarist and finger-picker.
-Campbell worked as a sideman with artists including Elvis Presley, Frank Sinatra, Merle Haggard, Dean Martin, Nat King Cole, the Righteous Brothers, and the Monkees.
-Prominent producers Phil Spector and Jimmy Bowen also regularly tapped Campbell for their recordings.
+In 1961, at the age of 24, Campbell recorded the single "Turn Around, Look at Me."
+Its modest success caught the attention of Capitol Records, which signed the young artist to its roster.

 In 1968, Campbell made a guest appearance on The Joey Bishop Show.
 The Smothers Brothers comedy duo caught the performance and were so taken with Campbell, they presented him with the opportunity to co-host The Summer Smothers Brothers Show.
 Campbell's ease, humor and musical skill charmed audiences and impressed CBS executives, who offered Campbell his own primetime variety show.

 In 1994, Campbell published a tell-all autobiography fittingly titled Rhinestone Cowboy.
 In 2005, he was inducted into the Country Music Hall of Fame.
-He continues to appear at theaters in Branson, Missouri, and in 2008 he released an album of cover songs entitled Meet Glen Campbell.
+He continued to appear at theaters in Branson, Missouri, and in 2008 he released an album of cover songs titled Meet Glen Campbell.

 In 2011, Campbell announced that he was suffering from Alzheimer's disease.
-The country legend decided to record one more album and hit the road one more time before his condition worsened.
-Campbell has begun to experience memory problems, as he told People magazine.
-"I'm going to be right in the middle of a sentence, man—and it just goes."
+The country legend decided to record more material and hit the road one more time before his condition worsened.
+Campbell began to experience memory problems, as he related to People magazine: "I'm going to be right in the middle of a sentence, man—and it just goes."

-Glen Campbell released Ghost on the Canvas to warm reviews and has enjoyed great support from fans during his farewell tour.
-In February 2012, he was honored at the Grammy Awards, receiving the Grammy Lifetime Achievement Award.
-He also participated in a special tribute to his music with Blake Shelton and the Band Perry.
-The entire audience rose to their feet and sang along as Campbell performed his signature tune "Rhinestone Cowboy."
+Campbell released Ghost on the Canvas to warm reviews and enjoyed great support from fans during his farewell tour.
+In February 2012, he was honored at the Grammys with the Lifetime Achievement Award.
+He also participated in a special tribute to his music with Blake Shelton and the Band Perry, inspiring the audience to rise to their feet and sing along as he performed his signature tune "Rhinestone Cowboy."
 The event was a fitting salute to one of country's most influential stars.